cockroachdb/copyist/README.md

 * copyist currently supports only the Postgres `pq` driver.
 If you'd like to extend copyist to support other drivers, like MySql or SQLite, you're invited to submit a pull request.

+* copyist does not implement every `sql` package driver interface and method.
+This may mean that copyist may not fully work with some drivers with more advanced features.
+Contributions in this area are welcome.